zuchaoshen/odr/cran-comments.md

 ## Resubmission

 This is for updating the package.
-In this version, we added a couple of functions (od.2m.only.mod, od.2m.mod, power.2m.mod) for identifying the (jointly) optimal sample allocation for moderation (and main) effects in two-level multisite randomized trials.
+In this version, we updated the plot.power function so it can plot power curved against sample allocations.

 Across operational systems we tested, there are no issues (no notes or warnings).